cis-famu/oer-assignment-oer-group-7/Chapter-3.md

 For example, if you want to display a floating-point number with two decimal places, you can use cout << fixed << setprecision(2) << myNumber;.
 This tells the program to display myNumber with two decimal places.

 ## Section 3.6 - 3.8

+If you need to read a string that includes spaces, you can use the getline function.
+The way you writ a getline is getline("inputStreamVariable", "stringVariabe");, where "inputStreamVariable" is where you're reading from (like "cin"), and "stringVariable" is the variable where you want to store the string.
+This function reads until it reaches the end of the line, including spaces, and doesn't store the newline character at the end.

+Similarly, you can output the contents of a string variable using "cout" and "<<".
+For example, if you have a string variable named "myString", you can use cout << myString; to display its contents on the screen.

 # PROGRAMMING EXERCISE
 int main() {